nightroman/FarNet/trunk/Vessel/Readme.txt

 - Expected about 10% more total gain.

 1.0.4

-* Fixed the plain history list and minor defects in 1.0.3.
+Fixed the plain history list and minor defects in 1.0.3.

 1.0.5

-* Fix: plain history should be used on negative training results.
+Fix: plain history should be used on negative training results.
 Negative results are often possible when the collected history is not long enough.

+1.0.6

+Training is now done in the background.
+When training has completed the menu shows the "Training results" item until it is not visited once.
+This item is also shown after automatic fast training.

+When there is enough history collected and the smart history is activated by training then automatic fast training starts to work.
+It is triggered on the update menu command and on opening not recent files from the smart history list.
+It works in the background and it is very fast.

+Training result numbers do not include openings below Limit0: they are not really important because they are the same as in the classic plain history.